NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 If this environment variable is set, it overrides the convention-based discovery.
 It is ignored if either of the framework-specific variables is specified.

-I propose the addition of a `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable.
+The `NUGET_NETFX_PLUGIN_PATHS` and `NUGET_NETCORE_PLUGIN_PATHS` environment variables were [introduced](https://github.com/NuGet/Home/issues/8151) to handle the differences in entry points between .NET Framework and .NET Core.
-This variable will define the plugins, installed as .NET tools, to be used by both .NET Framework and .NET Core tooling.
+Since this specification proposes a new plugin discovery and execution mechanism (explained below), customers can use the existing `NUGET_PLUGIN_PATHS` environment variable to define the plugins used by NuGet Client tooling on both .NET Framework and .NET Core.
-It will take precedence over `NUGET_PLUGIN_PATHS`.

-The plugins specified in the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable will be used regardless of whether the `NUGET_NETFX_PLUGIN_PATHS` or `NUGET_NETCORE_PLUGIN_PATHS` environment variables are set.
-The primary reason for this is that plugins installed as .NET tools can be executed in both .NET Framework and .NET Core tooling.
-If customers prefer to install NuGet plugins as a [tool-path global tool](https://learn.microsoft.com/dotnet/core/tools/global-tools-how-to-use#use-the-tool-as-a-global-tool-installed-in-a-custom-location), they can set the `NUGET_DOTNET_TOOLS_PLUGIN_PATHS` environment variable.
+For example, if customers prefer to install NuGet plugins as a [tool-path global tool](https://learn.microsoft.com/dotnet/core/tools/global-tools-how-to-use#use-the-tool-as-a-global-tool-installed-in-a-custom-location), they can set the `NUGET_PLUGIN_PATHS` environment variable.
-This variable should point to the location of the .NET Tool executable that the NuGet Client tooling can invoke when needed.
+This variable should point to the location of the .NET Tool executable.

 NuGet should search for files whose names begin with `nuget-plugin-*` by scanning all the directories in the `PATH` environment variable.
 To ensure compatibility across different platforms, the implementation could convert all file names to lowercase before checking for a file.

-- On Windows, NuGet should search for plugins using the `.exe` extension.
+- On Windows, NuGet should search for plugins using the `.exe` or `.bat` extension.
-The `PATHEXT` environment variable in Windows specifies the file extensions that the operating system considers to be executable.
-When you enter a command without specifying an extension, Windows will look for files with the extensions listed in `PATHEXT` in the directories specified by the `PATH` environment variable.
-For example, if `PATHEXT` is set to `.COM;.EXE;.BAT;.CMD;.VBS;.VBE;.JS;.JSE;.WSF;.WSH;.MSC`, and you enter the command `myprogram`, Windows will search for `myprogram.com`, `myprogram.exe`, `myprogram.bat`, and so on, in that order, in the directories listed in your `PATH` environment variable.
-It will execute the first match it finds.
 Given that .NET Tools are console applications, they should have the `.exe` extension on Windows to be considered valid plugins if the naming convention is followed.

 - Similarly, on other platforms, NuGet should search for plugins with the executable bit set to identify them as valid plugins.